autoatml/autoplex/docs/user/rss/flow/input/input.md

     ),
 )
 ```
 Here we need to choose the flavor of the [species defaults](https://fhi-aims.org/uploads/manual/Ch2/S2.html), exchange-correlation approach, and set boolean flags that turn on computation of forces and analytical stress.
 Species defaults is a set of parameters controlling computational accuracy.
 They are pre-constructed for every element with $Z=1..102$ and shipped with FHI-aims.
 To use it here, `pymatgen` needs to be [configured](https://workflows-with-atomate2-fhi-aims-club-tutorials-a0acc2efc2fba83.gitlab.io/Tutorial-2/Pymatgen/) first.
-After that, `species_dir` can contain any subfolder in either `AIMS_SPECIES_DIR` or `AIMS_SPECIES_DIR/defaults_2020` folders (so `light` and `defaults_2020/light` point to the same species defaults).
+After that, `species_dir` can contain any subfolder in either `$AIMS_SPECIES_DIR` or `$AIMS_SPECIES_DIR/defaults_2020` folders (so `light` and `defaults_2020/light` point to the same species defaults).

 Also note that we use `override_kgid_checks` keyword and do not put any k-grid information.
 When no k-grid information is given to the `InputSetGenerator` for FHI-aims, it adds an even k-point grid with the density of 5Å⁻¹.
 This is usually sufficient to produce converged results.
 However, there are two considerations to be kept in mind.
 First, YMMV — this might not be sufficient.
 As it is said in the Disclaimer above, _always check if the calculations are in fact converged with respect to input parameters_.
 If you want to change the k-grid added by default, do so in `user_kpoints_settings` argument to the input set generator:
 ```python